 1. Runners & The City

-The total of runners moving through any space seem to be an independent flow from the rest of city's circulation.
-This is true in the sense that green spaces are mainly designed for leisure and as out-of-traffic zones.
-On another hand, yet, it is not quite true that runners are independent from other flows because car-traffic and other types of non-running traffic intercept the runners way and, hence, make them stop: breaking runners' momentum.
-Runnners, just as all others, depend on getting path available as they go.
+The total number of runners moving through any space seems to be an independent flow from the rest of the city's circulation.
+This is true in the sense that green spaces are mainly designed for leisure and as out-of-traffic/traffic-free zones.
+On the other hand, however, it is not quite true that runners are independent on other flows because car-traffic and other types of non-running traffic intercept/cross the runners’ way and, hence, make them stop: breaking runners' momentum.
+Runners, just as all others, depend on getting available path as they go.
 This has two major implications:

-To move through the city there needs to be paths to begin with
+To move through the city /freely in a city, paths are needed/running lanes are needed there needs to be paths

 The need for paths to circulate in

 This has a huge dimension in which nonhumans get into play.
-For each space that is used in the city one could follow a science studies method: to determinate all the objects and people that came into action to deliver a single object.
-The generic city as a civilized construction has always a setter of layers upon which it has been built: be it an arid, or rocky, or damp or even forest-like, or any kind of environment there are ways of setting in.
-Humans have customized spaces for millennium.
+For each space that is used in the city one could follow a science/scientific study method: to determine all the objects and people that come into action to deliver a single object.
+The generic city as a civilized construction always has a setter??? of layers upon which it has been built: be it an arid, rocky, or damp or even forest-like, or any other kind of environment there are ways of setting in.
+Humans have customized spaces for millenniums.
 Only the past couple of centuries, at the most, have taken into account the use of delimited areas of public space for new purposes such as leisure.

-No two objects/people can be at the same in the same place
+No two objects/people can be at the same time in the same place

 The need to share space

-Truism as it may be, this last point seems to be overseen in today's flawed auto-mobility system: not only do cars (and drivers) burn fuels, and leave a durable carbon footprint, also private vehicles can get quite impractical with the normalcy and abundance of traffic jams.
+Truism?????? as it may be, this last point seems to be overseen in today's flawed auto-mobility system: not only do cars (and drivers) burn fuels, and leave a durable/lasting carbon footprint, but private vehicles can become quite impractical with the normalcy and abundance of traffic jamsas well.
 LeCorbusier, in his Athens Letter (1933), settled the four main modern uses of urban space: living-inhabiting, working, circulating and recreating.
-Granted that this view has a somewhat non-layering of functionalities, and a oversimplification of uses; however, it was intended to take into account the live-ability for human beings, hence prioritizing the housing and green parts on urban planning.
-Also, communication/transportation was the lesser considered element, in a period where automobile overpopulation had only just recently began.
-It now seems, in the XXIst century, to be a much more a critical time, where these old proposed functions are, at least generally speaking, collapsed.
-How do runners find non-occupied paths in such a overflowed system?
+Granted that this view has a somewhat non-layering of functionalities, and an oversimplification of uses; however, it was intended to take into account the/its live-ability/livability for human beings, hence prioritizing the housing and green areas on urban planning.
+Also, communication/transportation was the least considered element, in a period where automobile overpopulation/expansion numbers had only just recently begun.
+It now seems, in the XXIst century, to be a much more / In the XXI st century, this seems to be a much more critical issue, where these old proposed functions are, at least generally speaking, collapsed.
+How do runners find non-occupied paths in such an overflowed system?

 The need to share times of use